madhug-nadig/articles/_posts/2017-01-13-implementing-k-nearest-neighbours-from-scratch-in-python.md

 After many runs, the best accuracy that came out of the library algorithm:

-	>>>Accuracy: 88.75%
+	>>>Accuracy: 86.75%

 However, in most runs, the accuracy hovered around the value of `81.25%`.
 I was quite surprised at the result myself.
-I am not fully sure as to why the custom implementation out-performed the sci-kit learn implementation.
+I am not fully sure as to why the custom implementation  _**slightly**_ out-performed the sci-kit learn implementation.
 This probably has something to do with the fact that I have used sci-kit k-NN as it is - without any customization whatsoever.
 The _k_ value and _distance metric_ themselves play an important role in accuracy.
 It is also possible that sci-kit implementation refrains from going through the entire dataset to improve the running time.

 You can find the entire code on GitHub, [here](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch/blob/master/K%20Nearest%20Neighbours.py).